marcosdrey/fast_zero/README.md

-Project to fix and masterize FastAPI and good practices
+Project to fix and master FastAPI and good practices